mayeco/patagonia/epic.md

 **TERMINATION CONDITIONS**:
 - If no epic description provided: Ask and STOP
 - If epic is too vague: Ask for more details and STOP
-- Always require user confirmation before creating
+- Always require developer confirmation before creating

-## Steps
+## STEPS

-0. **LANGUAGE DETECTION**: Check for English keywords ("epic", "initiative", "large feature").
-Default to Spanish.
+0. **LANGUAGE DETECTION**:
+   - Detect the user's input language (default to Spanish if not clearly English)
+   - If no clear English indicators are found, default to Spanish for all responses
+   - Always provide responses in Spanish by default, unless the developer clearly specifies English.

 1. **EPIC CAPTURE**:
-   - Ask user for epic title and high-level description
+   - Ask the developer for epic title and high-level description
    - Validate epic represents multiple features (not a single feature)
    - If too narrow: STOP - "This seems like a feature, not an epic"

 2. **EPIC TYPE DETECTION**:
    - Analyze epic description for type indicators:
       - **Strategic**: Keywords like "strategic", "business goal", "company objective", "market expansion"
       - **Operational**: Keywords like "operational", "process improvement", "efficiency", "workflow"
       - **Technical**: Keywords like "technical", "architecture", "infrastructure", "platform"
       - **Product**: Keywords like "product", "user experience", "feature set", "customer value"
       - **Compliance**: Keywords like "compliance", "regulatory", "security", "standards"
    - Validate epic type against description
-   - If unclear: Ask user to specify epic type and STOP
+   - If unclear: Ask the developer to specify epic type and STOP

 3. **SCOPE DEFINITION**:
    - Identify major themes and user goals based on epic type